confiwent/AcademicPages/index.md

 - The application of deep learning in multimedia and network flow optimization
 - Deep reinforcement learning and Graph neural network
 - Task oriented image/video processing and communication

+## News

+- [Sep.
+2023] Our paper titled "Doubly Robust Augmented Transfer for Meta-Reinforcement Learning" was accepted by NeurIPS 2023!

+- [Oct.
+2022] Our paper titled "Improving Generalization for Neural Adaptive Video Streaming via Meta Reinforcement Learning" was honored with the **Top Paper Award** by ACM Multimedia 2022!

 ## Contact